jina-ai/jina/docs/concepts/executor/dynamic_batching.md

 Although this feature can work on {ref}`parametrized requests<client-executor-parameters>`, it is best used for endpoints that do not receive different parameters often.
-Creating a batch of requests typically results in increased throughput.
+Creating a batch of requests typically results in better usage of hardware resources and potentially increased throughput.

 Dynamic batching is enabled and configured on each Executor endpoint using several methods:
 * {class}`~jina.dynamic_batching` decorator